rocker-org/website/use/editor.md

 [RStudio IDE](https://www.rstudio.com/products/rstudio/) is the most popular IDE for R.

 To use RStudio IDE on a container,
-[RStudio Server](https://www.rstudio.com/products/rstudio/download-server/) is installed in the container.
+[RStudio Server](https://www.rstudio.com/products/rstudio/download-server/) should be installed in the container.

 There are images [`rocker/rstudio` etc.](../images/versioned/rstudio.md) with RStudio Server installed, which can be used to immediately run RStudio Server.